emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Note that using a MSK of all zeroes opens up TEAP to man-in-the-middle attacks, as discussed below in {#separation-p1-p2}.
 It is therefore NOT RECOMMENDED to use inner methods which fail to generate an EMSK or MSK.
-These methods should only be used in conjuction with another inner method which does provide for EMSK or MSK generation.
+These methods should only be used in conjunction with another inner method which does provide for EMSK or MSK generation.
 It is also RECOMMENDED that TEAP peers order authentication such that methods which generate EMSKs are performed before methods which do not